 - Don’t drive for at least six to eight weeks following hip surgery.
 When riding as a passenger, you may need to add a pillow in the seat to get your hips higher than your knees.
 Place a plastic bag on the seat.
 This helps you to slide out of the car easily without having to lean or rock forward.

 - Do limit stair climbing.
 When climbing up the stairs, the “good” leg should step first and then bring the affected leg up to the same step.
-Then bring up your crutches or cane.
-When going down the stairs, put your crutches or cane on the lower step, then put your affected leg down to the next step, and finally, step down to the same step with your “good” leg.
+Then bring up your cane.
+When going down the stairs, put your cane on the lower step, then put your affected leg down to the next step, and finally, step down to the same step with your “good” leg.

 Besides making a wrong move with your new hip, you can also dislocate your hip if you fall.
 Therefore, it is important to prevent falls not only while your hip is healing, but afterward as well.
 Here are some ways to prevent falls: